lfit/itpol/protecting-code-integrity.md

     $ gpg --send-key [fpr]

-If this command does not succeed, you can try specifying a keyserver on a port that is most likely to work:
+If this command does not succeed, you can try specifying the keyserver on a port that is most likely to work:

     $ gpg --keyserver hkp://pgp.mit.edu:80 --send-key [fpr]